-Join the Health Professions Network for our Fall Conference, virtually!
+Join the Health Professions Network for our Spring Conference, virtually!
 Pay what you think is fair based on your planned participation for you and your colleagues to attend a four-day virtual conference with two hours each day of phenomenal speakers, sessions, collaborative discussions and networking events with HPN leaders, members and fellow attendees.

 We've incorporated feedback and optimized our format to minimize draining screen time and maximize personal face time as much we can, while still delivering outstanding content—that means similarly outstanding speakers in shorter sessions with more built-in time to discuss and collaborate in small groups!